Charel-G/underfloor-heating-planner/README.md

 This repository contains a small HTML5 application for planning underfloor heating layouts.
 It supports multiple floors, snapping walls and zones, distributor rectangles and automatic pipe routing.
+The layout resizes with your browser window so the entire planner fits on screen.
 Pipes are drawn from each distributor to its zones using an A* search that explores eight directions.
 Diagonal steps are straightened into horizontal and vertical segments so the pipes never run at odd angles or through walls.